asl2214/Forensics-Report/README.md

 # Evidence to Establish Personas

-This section establishes aliases, phone numbers, emails addresses associated with each person, and relationships between each individual.
+This section establishes aliases, phone numbers, email addresses associated with each person, and relationships between each individual.

+$~$

 Tracy: